Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024

 - Skate Rental: No

-9. Greenwood Outdoor Ice Rink
+9. Greenwood Outdoor Ice Skating Rink

 - Address: Greenwood Park, 150 Greenwood Ave., Toronto, Ontario